kpeazzoni/find-my-ride/README.md

 ## Description

-This site was created using Javascript, Node.js, Handlebars, MySQl
+This site was created for project 2 of the coding bootcamp at UT Austin using Javascript, Node.js, Handlebars.js, MySQl.
+Deployed is a landing page with sign up and login forms.
+Once user has signed up they can search for vehicle

 ## Table of Contents